Our Present: Healing

 We feel our hearts beat.

-Massess of mouthless, stateless citizens
+Masses of mouthless, stateless neighbors

-begin to humm, to move, to dance;
+begin to humm, to move, to dance, to be.

-embrace, initiate, join, partake, support;
+Embrace, initiate, join, partake, support,

-as the communal emerges,
+as the communal emerges and forms us,

-built upon the individuals.
+built upon the individuals, the me ‘n we.

 Healing, we heal.